grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/04 k6 REST API.md

 ```
 </CodeGroup>

-This endpoint parses the JSON request body and updates the setup data in-place.
+This call parses the JSON request body to update the status and stop a running test.
-This can also be done for a running test.
-The example above exemplifies how to
-stop a test from the API.